Location - Wooroonooran National Park, Queensland, Australia

 Route to the wreckage

-The route start at the Western Camping area and follow the stream for about a 100 metres until it turn right up the spur to the main ridgeline.
-From here, the trail continues down the ridge taking a right turn down another main ridgeline eastward.
+The route starts at the Western Camping area and follows the stream for about a 100 metres until it turns right (eastward) up the spur to the intersecting ridgeline.
+From here, the trail continues down the ridge taking a right (eastward) turn down another main ridgeline eastward.
 Past through the fern heath where an old campsite was located on the eastern end.
-The trail is then told to continue to the wreckage.
+The trail then continues along the ridge and down to the wreckage.

-The crash site of a B-25 Mitchell on Mount Bartle Frere is located in a 30 metre radius of -17.3825, 145.83833, marked on the interactive map below.
+The crash site of a B-25 Mitchell on Mount Bartle Frere is approximately located in an approximate 30 metre radius of -17.3825, 145.83833, which is marked on the interactive map below.
 The crash site is in the head of a small gully that drains into a small tributary of the south branch of Babinda Creek.
-The track use to be well-marked with pink tape from the Western Camping area.
-The wings, fuselage and engines are present but in pieces.
+The wings, fuselage, and engines are present but in pieces.
 Numerous bits and pieces have been removed by souvenir hunters over the years.

 The rocks can be very slippery when wet.
-If you have not navigated before in rainforest with GPS or map and compass, I recommend that you go with someone that is experienced.
-Phone's GPS can be very unreliable in the rainforest, especially in valleys and can get wet or die unexpectedly leaving you in a shit situation.
+If you have not navigated before in rainforest with GPS and/or map and compass, it is recommend that you go with someone that is experienced.
+Phone's GPS can be very unreliable in the rainforest, especially in valleys and can get wet or die unexpectedly leaving you in unexpected situation.

-Print the maps out and laminated them, take a compass, a PLB, and secateurs.
+Print maps out, laminated them, and take a compass as a backup.
+Also bring a PLB and secateurs.
 Moving in the rainforest can be very slow.
 A lot of the rainforest canopy was destroyed in cyclone Yasi leaving the forest very thick and slow going, expect speeds of 250 meters per hour in affected areas.

 We would like this historic site to be remembered, and we would like the relics and artefacts to stay at the site and not fall victim to collectors and trophy hunters.
 There are few places remaining like this in Australia, let alone the world, to explore that have not been pillaged.
 There is no reason to remove objects from any of these sites.
 Please be responsible, respect the history, and respect the importance of this site for future generations.
 Take photos and leave only footprints.